tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/操作指南/专用通道/申请专用通道_intl_en.md

 </tr>
 <tr>
 <td>CPE IP Range</td>
-<td>Enter the customer IP range if **Static** is selected as the routing mode.
+<td>Enter the customer IP range if <b>Static</b> is selected as the routing mode.
 This parameter cannot conflict with the VPC IP range in a non-NAT mode.</td>
 <td>You can update the IP range later via “Change Tunnel” on the console.</td>
 </tr>
 </table>